 1)PDCA Cycle of Activities

-The cycle for promoting sustainable procurement using SAQ is illustrated below.
+The following diagram illustrates the cycle for promoting sustainable procurement using this SAQ.

 2)SAQ Implementation Process